hernancerm/uady-hci-2020/Deliveries/Delivery_1.md

 ### ¿Qué tal estás?
 App

 ¿Qué tal estás?
-App is an application created to work and develop the identification and expression of children's emotions.
+App is an application created to work and develop the identification and expression of children's emotions with ASD.

-The app is available in 6 languages and consists of a very simple drawing environment with 12 emotions (happiness, enthusiasm, crush, surprise, well-being, boredom, shyness, shame, fear, worry, sadness and anger), the child will have to compose with drawings that represent the eyes and mouth.
-The child has a small help that he can use up to 3 times and once the emotion is resolved he will be photographed himself imitating it.
+The application is available in 6 languages ​​and consists of a very simple drawing environment with 12 emotions (happiness, enthusiasm, crush, surprise, well-being, boredom, shyness, shame, fear, worry, sadness and anger), the child will have to compose with drawings that represent the eyes and mouth.

+ The child has a little help that he can use up to 3 times and once the emotion is resolved, he will photograph himself imitating it, so that he can generate empathy for people's feelings and be able to better understand the "how I feel "and the" how it feels "because with the problems of social congestion there is usually no such perception.

-In addition, the game allows us to use it backwards, guess the emotion according to the picture we take.
+In addition, the game allows us to use it the other way around, guess the emotion according to the image we take, with this, we can develop in them recognizing emotions and feelings of other people in their eyes, tuning in with the eyes of another, trying to understand mental states and try to understand people's behavior through their emotions.

-The application is created for children between 3 and 6 years and also designed for people with Autism Spectrum Disorder (ASD) who will find it very useful both therapeutic and school or family level empathizing with the people around them.
+These types of activities are usually additional learning methods and for therapeutic purposes, with the purpose of developing social cognition skills in children with ASD and exercising with this type of activities.

 #### ¿Qué tal estás?
 App screenshots